Sofidel returned to good levels of performance in 2019, in a difficult economic environment that was, however, more favourable than that of 2018.

 minimise its environmental impact and maximise economic and social benefits for the creation of shared value for all its stakeholders.

 Sofidel’s sustainable growth strategy is fully in tune with the aim of building an inclusive, sustainable and resilient future for the planet and its population, pursued by the United Nations (UN) through the 17 Sustainable Development Goals (SDGs) included in its 2030 Agenda.

-The Sofidel Group is now present in 13 countries throughout the world and has reached a production capacity of over a billion tonnes per year.
+The Sofidel Group is now present in 13 countries throughout the world and has reached a production capacity of over a million tonnes per year.